madeline-michaelis/16S_chtc/README.md

 7. Confirm that you have A) the proper staging folder structure (path: `/staging/username/project/input-outputs/all job names 00-08`) and B) a DAG with your desired name in your scripts folder.

-8. Import your starting data into your `/staging/username/input-outputs/00_pipeline_inputs` directory.
+8. Import your input data (paired-end fastq files, and sample-metadata.tsv file) into your `/staging/username/input-outputs/00_pipeline_inputs` directory.

 To transfer files from your laptop to CHTC you can do the following:
 Open a new terminal window